andreiskandar/take-home/README.md

 # Take home assignment

-> :timer_clock: This project should be completed in 48 hours, expected to be done over the
+> :timer_clock: This project should be completed in 48 hours, expected to be done over
-> February 26th-27th.
+> February 26th-27th weekend.

 ## :information_source: Directions